Learn what a high protein diet is, how it helps with fat loss, and benefits of some high protein foods.

 A side effect of limiting calories to lose body fat is muscle loss.
 But eating plenty of protein can preserve muscle, support your metabolism, as you lose fat.
 Learn what a high protein diet is, how it helps with fat loss, and benefits of some high protein foods.

 Protein is a macronutrient, alongside carbohydrates and fats, which provide our bodies with energy.
 Protein is made from at least 20 amino acids, or building blocks.
-Since our body doesn’t store amino acids, nor does it make nine of the essential ones, we must get them from the foods we eat (1).
+Since our body doesn’t produce nine of the essential ones, we must get them from the foods we eat (1).
 These amino acids play a role in building muscle and regulating metabolism, making them important for fat loss goals.
 The National Academy of Medicine recommends 0.8 grams of protein for every kilogram of body weight, with an acceptable percentage of 10 percent to 30 percent of total calories (2).

 A high-protein diet can vary according to the diet and individual preference but it’s higher than the average recommendation.
 Although it depends on personal goals and medical history, the general recommended intake for a higher protein diet is up to 2 grams of protein per kilogram (or 1 g per lb) body weight.
 For safety reasons, it’s always good to check in with your doctor before making a dietary change.

-A high-protein diet can be effective for fat loss because it promotes satisfaction, preserves lean muscle mass, and boosts metabolism.
+A high-protein diet can be effective for fat loss because it promotes satisfaction and preserves lean muscle mass.
 When combined with a calorie deficit, which means consuming fewer calories than burned, it can support fat loss.
 A large review study even suggested that high-protein diets were more effective when compared to average protein diets when it came to maintaining muscle mass and metabolic rate while losing weight (3).

 Protein has a higher thermic effect of food (TEF) compared to carbohydrates and fats.
 This means that the body expends more energy to digest, absorb, and metabolize protein.
 This increased thermogenesis can contribute to a higher overall energy expenditure, aiding in fat loss (4).